Austin-TB/poppy/README.md

 # Poppy

-`Poppy` is a Windows application that checks for NVIDIA graphics driver updates.
+I hate bloating my mid-tier system with the resource heavy NVIDIA app, just for the driver udpates.
+That's why I created `Poppy` - a Windows application that checks for NVIDIA graphics driver updates.
 It utilizes 'Beautiful Soup' to fetch the latest driver version from the web and compares it with the current version installed on your system.

 ## Prerequisites
-- Visual C++ Redistributable (installed by default on most windows systems)
 - Active internet connection
+- Nvidia GTX/RTX GPU(s)

 ## Installation

-No installation is required.
-Simply download [`the latest release`](https://github.com/Austin-TB/poppy/releases/download/beta/Poppy.exe) to your computer.
+There is an installable setup file which gives you faster launch, and a portable version that doesn't require installation.
+Check out the releases tab.

 ## Running the Application